eclipse-zenoh/zenoh-c/README.md

 ## Zenoh features support (enabling/disabling protocols, etc)

 It's necessary sometimes to build zenoh-c library with set of features different from default.
 For examlple: enable TCP and UDP only.
-This can be done by changing `ZENOHC_CARGO_FLAGS` parameter for cmake (notice ";" instead of space due to cmake pecularities)"
+This can be done by changing `ZENOHC_CARGO_FLAGS` parameter for cmake (notice ";" instead of space due to cmake peculiarities)"

 Available features can be found in zenoh sources: https://github.com/eclipse-zenoh/zenoh/blob/master/zenoh/Cargo.toml